 All participants in the tournament are expected to be familiar with the code of conduct designed to provide a safe and inclusive environment at Quizbowl at VCU events.

 All schools participating in this event are expected to have at least one coach or other designated adult who is present for the duration of the tournament and actively takes responsibility for the conduct of the school's players.
 One coach may suffice for multiple teams from the same school.

 Neither breakfast nor lunch will be provided by the tournament.
 We will provide a list of suggested eateries for the lunch break, which will be at some time after 12 PM.

 *General guidance on VCU campus closures may be accessed at VCU Alert.
 This is where official decisions on closing the campus due to weather emergencies and other concerns outside of covid may be found.
 In the event that there is an emergency situation near the date of the tournament, we will go by what is published on VCU Alert and will run the tournament if the campus is open.

-We will be monitoring the situation over the coming weeks with regard to infection trends, university policies, school policies on activities, and so forth.
-If a viable in-person tournament cannot occur then we will move to an online event.
+*We will be monitoring the situation over the coming months with regard to infection trends, university policies, school policies on activities, and so forth.
+We have three potential routes regarding this tournament: